TheSuperHackers/GeneralsRankedMaps/README.md

 All maps must adhere to the following standards for future ranking:

-1. Fair map layout that gives all players and teams equal chance of winning
+1. Has fair map layout that gives all players and teams equal chance of winning
-2. Functional AI on all spawn points
+2. Has functional AI on all spawn points
 3. Has no usable cars
 4. Has natural ambient light and shadows
 5. Has natural ambient sounds